top of page

 KNOWING PARLIAMENTARY PROCEDURE IS AN IMPORTANT

+Consideration of a bill begins with the Main Motion -- the motion to adopt the bill.
 Once the main motion is pending, another motion is in order if it outranks other pending motions.

 If, for example, a motion to amend is pending, a motion to refer to committee is in order because it outranks the motion to amend.
 In the same situation, a motion to postpone indefinitely is out of order because it ranks lower than the motion to amend.